IMPORTANCE OF RESILIENT LEADERSHIP

 THE ORIGINS OF RLE™

-Motivated by the paralysing affect the London bombings had on the people involved, we began our work on resilience in leadership in the 1990s.
+Motivated by the paralysing affect the London bombings had on the people involved, we began our work on a sustainable and replicable way to build resilient leadership.

 We decided to change that.

 In the 1990s, 40% of the 11,500 firms regulated by the FSA had no disaster recovery or back up systems in place.
 Where they did, it was almost entirely in infrastructure.